-Biodiversity and Conservation Management Approach GRI 3-3.
-13.4.2 Biodiversity holds intrinsic value and is crucial for human health, food security, economic prosperity, and the mitigation of and adaptation to climate change impacts.
+Biodiversity and Conservation

+GRI 3-3.
+13.4.2

+Biodiversity holds intrinsic value and is crucial for human health, food security, economic prosperity, and the mitigation of and adaptation to climate change impacts.
 We at Asian Agri are dedicated to conserving biodiversity and natural capital within our concessions and the surrounding areas.
+We have designated areas of HCS and HCV for ongoing ecosystem preservation.

-Our current estates, including those owned by our plasma smallholders, were established in the the government.
-Seventy five percent of our plantation is on mineral soil, while the remaining external stakeholders, including local communities.
+Our current estates, including those owned by our plasma smallholders, were established in the 1990s on degraded forests with low biodiversity value, having received concession permits from the government.
+Seventy five percent of our plantation is on mineral soil, while the remaining 25% is on peat soil, which receives our special attention.

+Our approach to conserving biodiversity involves preventing fires through collaboration with external stakeholders, including local communities.
 Furthermore, we have initiated efforts to conserve and restore 100,000 hectares of natural ecosystems outside our plantation area.
 This is part of our commitment to enhancing biodiversity value and carbon storage capacity.